tencentyun/intlcloud-documents/yehe_doc/中间件与通信/邮件推送/购买指南/价格说明_intl_en.md

 SES is pay-as-you-go.

 ## Pay-As-You-Go
 You will be charged according to your actual usage at 0.00045 USD per email.
-Up to 300,000 emails can be sent per day.
+Up to 300,000 emails can be sent per day by default.
+You can raise this limit.
 ## Free Tier
 Each Tencent Cloud account is entitled to a free tier of 1,000 emails.
 You will be billed for emails sent beyond the free tier.
 ## Rules for Suspense of Service